 • If you dislike using traditional floss, try using floss picks or power cleaners such as a Waterpik

 You should also make sure to visit Nine One Dental for a professional checkup and routine dental cleaning at least once every six months.
-Our dentist can detect any early signs of tooth decay or gum disease and address it before it gets to the point where deep cleaning is required.
+Our dentist can detect any early signs of tooth decay or gum disease and address them before it gets to the point where deep cleaning is required.

 If you have been experiencing tender or red gums, and are worried that you may have periodontal disease, don’t wait to book a consultation at Nine One Dental.
 Our team of dedicated dental professionals prioritizes using preventive care to help our patients maintain optimal oral health.
 With early detection, periodontal disease can be treated and even reversed.
 Please feel free to visit our clinic and see a dentist near you today!